-The proposed budget for FY 22 will not be able to play its due role in offsetting the economic hardship stemming from the coronavirus pandemic, the Centre for Policy Dialogue (CPD) said in its budget review.
+The proposed budget for the upcoming fiscal year will not be able to play its due role in offsetting the economic hardship arriving from the coronavirus pandemic, the Centre for Policy Dialogue said in budget review.

-The proposed budget has been prepared based on poor projections and there have been limitations in implementing the targets.
+The proposed budget has been prepared based on the poor projections and there have been limitations to implement the targets.

-The government has kept aside Tk 10,000 crore to implement the vaccination programme in tackling the pandemic, but the volume is not adequate, Khatun said, adding that there is no change in the allocation for the health sector.
+The government has kept aside Tk 10,000 crore to implement the vaccination programme in tackling the pandemic, but the volume is not adequate, Khatun said.

-For the outgoing fiscal year, the allocation is 0.83 of the gross domestic product (GDP), which may remain the same for the next one, she added.
+For the outgoing fiscal year, the allocation is 0.83 of the gross domestic product (GDP), which may remain the same for the next one.